elieonline/flutterwave_standard/README.md

 <a id="about"></a>
 ## About
-Flutterwave's Flutter SDK is Flutterwave's offical flutter sdk to integrate Flutterwave's [Standard](https://developer.flutterwave.com/docs/flutterwave-standard) payment into your flutter app.
-It comes with a ready made Drop In UI.
+This package streamlines Flutterwave's [Standard](https://developer.flutterwave.com/docs/flutterwave-standard) payment integration into your Flutter app.
+Built upon Flutterwave's official Flutter SDK, it eliminates extra screens and confirmation dialogs, automatically initiating payments for a smoother user experience.